sleepyG8/AesDecryption/README.md

 # AesDecryption
-A Aes Encryption and Decryption algorithm I wrote.
-Written in C and bash with dragons!
+Written in C and bash, An Aes Encryption and Decryption algorithm I wrote (With Dragons!)